American Popular Revolutionary Alliance: Garcia presidency

+Fujimori presidency

-As Fujimori assumed the Presidency in 1990, Congress was dominated by the opposition forces of Mario Vargas Llosa's Democratic Front.
+As Fujimori assumed the presidency in 1990, Congress was dominated by the opposition forces of Mario Vargas Llosa's Democratic Front.
 Fujimori's party had gained only 32 deputies out of 180, and 14 senators out of 60.
 The majority was divided between APRA (22%) and the Democratic Front, with about 32% of Congress.
 In 1992, Fujimori organized a successful coup d'état.
 This allowed García to flee Peru and request asylum denouncing political persecution, the asylum was granted by Colombian president César Gaviria.
 Shortly after, under the protection of president Francois Mitterrand, García received again the privilege of political refuge and left Colombia to reside in Paris.

 Fujimori convened elections for a Democratic Constituent Congress, in which APRA did not participate.
 In the 1995 general elections, the APRA nominee for president was Mercedes Cabanillas, gaining only 4%, behind former United Nations Secretary General Javier Pérez de Cuéllar (21%) and the reelected Fujimori (64%).
 The party only got 8 congressman out of 120, while Fujimori's Cambio 90-New Majority dominated Congress with 67.

+21st century

 In 2000, Abel Salinas was elected as the presidential nominee, being the worst general election for APRA, gaining only 1% of the popular vote.
 Only 6 APRA congressman were elected.
 As many assume the election was a fraud, Fujimori resigned after the corruption of his government was revealed by the opposition.

 At the legislative elections, the party won 19.7% of the popular vote and 28 out of 120 seats in Congress.
 Its presidential candidate at the elections of the same day, Alan García Pérez, won 25.8% of the vote, placing second and was defeated in the second round by Alejandro Toledo.

 In February 2005, García officially commenced his campaign for the 2006 presidential election.
 He came in second place by a slim margin over Lourdes Flores, and faced Ollanta Humala in a run-off election on 4 June.
 He became president again as Humala conceded after exit polls and partial vote counts showed García leading.
 Breaking News, World News and Video from Al Jazeera.
 He officially took office on 28 July 2006.

 On the eve of leaving the government, García called a general election for 10 April 2011.
 APRA ran as a guest presidential candidate for former minister Mercedes Aráoz, but her candidacy was frustrated by numerous internal conflicts with other party leaders.
 In this way, the party participated in the elections without a candidate, obtaining 4 seats in Congress.
 It has remained an organized opposition party against the Ollanta Humala administration.
 For the 2016 elections, APRA signed an alliance with the Partido Popular Cristiano and Vamos Perú, under the title of "Alianza Popular (Popular Alliance)", with Alan García as the presidential candidate, who will serve a third term and long-time rival Lourdes Flores as Garcia's first running mate.
 According to Javier Barreda, this alliance did not benefit these three parties at all.
 On 13 May 2016, a political alliance between APRA and Keiko Fujimori is seen.